 Community Planner (Full-Time)

-Reporting to the Director, Planning and Building Services, Community Planners are responsible for providing planning advice related to development applications, land use, zoning and community planning matters.
-Community Planners functions include: acting as a project manager; working as an interdepartmental and interagency team in the review of development applications; preparing planning reports for development applications; researching and preparing Official Plan amendments, zoning by-laws and site plan applications; and, professionally representing the Town in planning presentation and testimony before the Local Planning Appeals Tribunal and other proceedings.
+Reporting to the Director of Planning, Building & Economic Development, Community Planners are responsible for providing planning advice related to the full range of Planning Act development applications, land use and community planning matters.
+Functions include: acting as project manager; leading and working as part of an interdepartmental and interagency team in the review of development applications and corporate and policy initiatives; preparing planning reports for development applications; researching and preparing policy and community planning recommendations reflective of best practices and aligned with corporative strategic objectives ; and, professionally representing the Town in planning presentation and testimony and cross examination before the Local Planning Appeals Tribunal (LPAT) and other quasi-judicial and other appeal proceedings.
 The position is also responsible for developing policy on various community planning matters.
-The main duties and responsibilities of the position are in the areas of: development review; research and preparation of documents to implement planning decisions; handling public/stakeholder inquiries: planning-related research, analysis and project work; planning presentations/discussions; development/growth monitoring and statistical analysis; and, Local Planning Appeal Tribunal proceedings.
+The main duties and responsibilities of the position are in the areas of: development review; research, analysis and project work; other division functions; and, LPAT proceedings.
+One Community Planner will be designated with heritage planning related matters.

 Experience and Qualifications:

 - Degree in Urban Planning, Environmental Studies or related discipline